by K.M. Richards

 Salinas-Monterey CA - KSBW-TV/KMBY-TV, Channel 8: Although the third share-time television arrangement to begin operation, on September 11, 1953, it was the first-ever such grant, with the construction permit being issued February 19 of that year.
 As with the other such agreements, the owners of the affiliated radio stations (KSBW/1380 and KMBY/1240) had filed their applications in 1952 (KSBW, in fact, was among the earliest to do so after the freeze was lifted, on July 21) but found themselves buried deep in the list of mutually-exclusive situations (#164 on the list of 206 cities with between 25,000 and 100,000 population) and quickly filed amendments to their applications specifying share-time operation and affiliation agreements with all four networks.

-Channel 8 very nearly was delayed going on the air; in June 1953, the permittee of KICU/28 Salinas tried to challenge the share-time grant, but the FCC ruled that their "letter of protest" was not in the proper form for consideration and without merit."
+Channel 8 very nearly was delayed going on the air; in June 1953, the permittee of KICU/28 Salinas tried to challenge the share-time grant on the basis that it violated §3.651 of the FCC Rules, which provided that all television stations were "licensed for unlimited time operation" ...
+KSBW/KMBY responded that the "letter of protest" was not in the proper form for consideration and was without merit.
 Among KICU's claims -- typical of a UHF who could not get a network affiliation -- was that the public interest would not be served by the cherry-picking of programs from all four networks by a single station; it also claimed that the 25% ownership stake in KSBW held by the San Francisco Chronicle (licensee of KRON-TV/4 at the time) would "monopolize the economic support for TV stations in the Salinas-Monterey area."
 The Commission was not convinced by those allegations, ruling a month later that the protests were too vague and did not set forth "with particularity" the allegations of injury.
-In refusing to schedule a demanded oral hearing on the matter, the FCC said the burden of proof rested with KICU and that they had failed to provide any.
+In refusing to follow through on a demanded oral hearing on the matter, the FCC said the burden of proof rested with KICU and that they had failed to provide any.

 Meanwhile, channel 8 found a way to immediately get the attention of Madison Avenue by sponsoring a "name this market" contest open only to ad agency employees.
 They received what was described to Broadcasting as an "avalanche" of entries, with the top prize going to "Pacific Paradise", accompanied by a pair of dice showing seven spots (one for each of the seven cities in the market).